-Another major amendment needed to PDPB is a definition of the term "sensitive personal data" and increased obligations from data fiduciaries to safeguard individual privacy.
-The lack of such safeguards in the current form of the Bill have been highlighted by organisations like the Human Rights Watch, who have critiqued the draft Bill for prioritising the enablement of "unchecked state surveillance" over the privacy of citizens, particularly children.67
+Another major amendment needed for PDPB is the definition of the term "sensitive personal data" and increased obligations from data fiduciaries to safeguard individual privacy.
+The lack of such safeguards in the current form of the Bill have been highlighted by organisations like the Human Rights Watch, who have critiqued the draft Bill for prioritising the enablement of "unchecked state surveillance" over the privacy of citizens, particularly children.